 CANDID CAMERA

-A picture is worth a thousand words—and it also saves a thousand investigative man hours.
+A picture is worth a thousand words—and can save a thousand investigative man hours.

 Femme Fatale Image